-- F. Enhance the common institutional culture between all EPPO's stakeholders in order to improve effectiveness of investigations and prosecutions; - G. Raise awareness of the EPPO's mandate in order to contribute to early detection (private party compliance, whistle blowing).
+- F. Enhance the common institutional culture between all EPPO's stakeholders in order to improve effectiveness of investigations and prosecutions; - G. Raise awareness of the EPPO's mandate in order to contribute to early detection (private party compliance, whistle blowing); - H. Increase its engagement in relevant international formats, to strengthen cooperation with its counterparts.